 - Check ceilings, walls, floors, corners, closets, under furniture, and under stored items in infrequently used spaces.
 Have a professional mold inspection periodically.

 Mold Problem?
-Choose Utah Flood Cleanup, Utah
+Choose Utah Flood Cleanup for Mold Abatement Services in Utah

 We are mold abatement experts as well as disaster cleanup specialists in fire, flood cleanup.
 We strictly adhere to IICRC S-500 and S-520 guidelines — no shortcuts.
 Mold abatement cost and other rates are preset per Xactimate software, which is the insurance industry standard.
 Our professional team holds numerous industry certifications, awards, licenses, and affiliations, including CDS, ASD, IICRC WTR, RRP Certification, Certified Mold Professional, and credentials as an Asbestos Remediation Contractor, Supervisor, and Inspector.

 - Affordable financing